corrze/CorrBot/README.md

 ## What I Plan To Do Next

-1. ✅ Fine-tuned on 200k messages using Llama3.1-8B-Instruct with QLoRA
+1. !!!
+DONE !!!
+Fine-tuned on 200k messages using Llama3.1-8B-Instruct with QLoRA
 2. Train and fine-tune a ~350M parameter model from scratch
 3. Compare results between large and small models
 4. Publish results and host on my website